pfrybar/duplicacy-systemd/README.md

 - Install duplicacy (from source or binary, either works)
 - Setup first backup (duplicacy init ...), remember to encrypt and save the password!
 - Run `./install.sh` script, puts units in `/etc/systemd/user/` and scripts in `/usr/local/bin/`
+   - Note: this may run `duplicacy backup` and `duplicacy prune ...` depending on when your system started

 ## Limitations